—— 要投稿,上万维,轻松学术交流

 gender, race, ethnicity, culture, sexual orientation, disability or

 health condition unless they are relevant and valid.
-These guidelines
+When coding

-are meant as a point of reference to help identify appropriate language
+guidelines are meant as a point of reference to help identify

 Changes to authorship